Smantii/dctkit/docs/theory.md

 :::
 ::::

-The proof of the previous Theorem (see proof of Theorem 65.1 of [@munkres2018elements]) is constructive and we can see that the definition of $\phi_p$ is strongly dependent on the orientation.
+The proof of the previous Theorem (see proof of Theorem 65.1 of (Munkres 2018)) is constructive and we can see that the definition of $\phi_p$ is strongly dependent on the orientation.

-The following result is a practical consequence of the previous statements [@schulz2020convergence; @desbrun2005discrete]
+The following result is a practical consequence of the previous statements (Schulz and Tsogtgerel 2020; Desbrun et al. 2005)

 ::: importantbox
 Given a primal $n$-complex, the matrix representation of the boundary